-32.0 POPULATION HEALTH MANAGEMENT PROGRAM
+34.0 POPULATION HEALTH MANAGEMENT PROGRAM

-32.1 Program Overview
+34.1 Program Overview

 The Department is working to transform the Medicaid program to drastically improve outcomes for a variety of healthcare conditions and to empower individuals to improve their health and engage in their healthcare.
 To support these goals, the Contractor shall implement an innovative Population Health Management (PHM) Program to improve the health of Enrollees through an innovative, person-centered approach that addresses medical and non-medical drivers of health while reducing inappropriate utilization and costs.
-Person-centered supports will focus on the whole person, addressing physical health, behavioral health, functional, equity and social determinants of health.
+Person-centered supports will focus on the whole person, addressing physical health, behavioral health, functional, and social needs.

-To drive improved outcomes for its Enrollees, the Contractor shall establish and operate an integrated Population Health Management (PHM) Program that incorporates components of NCQA's PHM Program.
+To drive improved outcomes for its Enrollees, the Contractor shall establish and operate an integrated Population Health Management (PHM) Program that incorporates components of NCQA's PHM Model.
 The Department may elect to require the Contractor to attain NCQA PHM Accreditation.